Jaimeloeuf/SS/spec.md

             - ignore foo();
             - [Calling ignore method on promises](http://joeduffyblog.com/2015/11/19/asynchronous-everything/)
             - If function have return value, it cannot be ignored, it must be explicitly ignored like in Go lang
+            - Kind of like the void operator in JavaScript <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/void>

 ### Pure functions
 ```js